 If, however, your spouse entered the U.S. without inspection or by using a fake visa, or you are a permanent resident rather than a citizen, your situation is more complicated than this article can address.
 You may have difficulty obtaining a green card for your spouse, though it is not impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status within the United States.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

 Obtaining Documentation of a Valid Marriage in Indonesia

 If you have married, or plan to get married in your fiancé or spouse’s home country, you will first need to look into Indonesia’s requirements for legal marriage.

 After the marriage ceremony, you will need to obtain a certificate of that marriage for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, Indonesia included, and will reject your marriage certificate if it doesn't come from the proper source.
 Check the State Department’s "Country Reciprocity Schedule" to get further details on what documents from Indonesia it considers valid.
-(Choose Indonesia from the menu, then scroll down the page.)
+(Enter "Indonesia," then scroll down the page.)
 You’ll notice that in Indonesia, the proper source depends again on what religious institution your marriage took place in.

 Obtaining Documentation of a Valid Marriage in the United States